 Tabernacles (v.2) — celebration of harvest, in the month of Tishri (our mid-September to mid-October).
 In Leviticus 23, Tabernacles is listed with the feasts of Jehovah.
 Now it is just called a feast of the Jews.
 The true meaning of it had been lost, so the Lord didn’t associate His name with it.

-Brethren (Matthew 13:55) — blood relations, perhaps sons of Mary and Joseph after Jesus was born.
+Brethren (v.3) — blood relations, probably sons of Mary and Joseph after Jesus was born (Matthew 13:55).
 At this time, they did not believe Jesus was the Messiah, but by Acts 1:14, they did.

-They urged Him, perhaps sarcastically, to show Himself.
+They urged Him, perhaps sarcastically, to show Himself (v.3).

-His brothers said “No one who wants to be known acts in secret."
+His brothers said “No one who wants to be known acts in secret” (v.4).
 Were they challenging Him to prove Himself?